RassilonSleeps/MagicPrompt-SD/README.md

 	- While some would consider it a nice addition, I find no value for my use case
 * Added a favicon :hugs:

-###Pull requests welcome, I have no former python experience
+### Pull requests welcome!
+I have no former python, and minimal scripting, experience.
+#### This was inteded as a learning project to get into python.

 ## 💻 You can see other MagicPrompt models: